rmacnz/mackenzie-rebecca-webdev/README.md

     - It seems to be inserting something into a collection called offermodels which is weird because I specified the name of my collection in my schema as "offer".
 The thing it is inserting also seems to just have an ID and that's it...

 TO DO:
-- Profile should display skills in a more user friendly manner
 - Profile should display buying/selling info in a more user friendly manner